Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• General liability covers bodily injury and property damage to others.
+• General liability generally covers bodily injury and property damage to others.

-• Professional liability covers financial harm from your advice or services.
+• Professional liability generally covers financial harm from your advice or services.

-• A claim that falls between them is a claim nobody pays.
+• A claim that falls between them can be a claim nobody pays.

 The Vantage Point